Table of Contents

 - a herniated disc (if it is chronic and not treatable), or

-Bilateral Hip Replacement and Disability
+Bilateral Hip Replacement

 Whether you can receive SSDI or SSI disability after double hip replacement surgery depends upon many variables, such as whether your recovery is expected to keep you from working for at least one year.